Crivella/DFT_QE_beginner_tutorial/3_CO/0_cellsize/README.md

      ```
      % pw.x < co.relax.in > co.relax.out
      % xcrysden --pwo co.relax.out
+     ```
      When the Xcrysden windows open, select `Display all coordinates as animation` and view the exciting movie.
 What is the final C-O distance?

-     Use 'grep' to see how the interatomic distance changes with each iteration step.
+     Use `grep` to see how the interatomic distance changes with each iteration step.
-     % grep -A2 ATOM co.relax.out
+     % grep -A2 ATOM co.relax.out                    # -A2 means "show also the 2 lines following each matching line"

   3. One way to visualize the interaction (if any) between repeating images is by looking at the electrostatic potential within the cell.
 To do this we use the post-processing tool `pp.x`.
 We ask that the 3D potential data is computed and written to a file 'CO.pot' and that xcrysden-readable data is written to standard output:
      ```